apostrophecms/docs/docs/cookbook/html-conversion.md

 This will bring our fragments into the template and name them `navigation` and `footer`.

 To load our font files we are going to take advantage of the `extraHead` section of the `outerLayout` template that our `layout.html` is extending.
 You can read the [documentation](https://v3.docs.apostrophecms.org/guide/layout-template.html#layout-templates) to learn about other sections of this template that can be extended.
-Add the `{% block extraHead %}{% endblock %}` tags after the `{% block title%}` section.
+Add the `{% block extraHead %}{% endblock %}` tags after the `{% block title %}` section.
 Within those tags copy the fonts section of the head from any of the template pages.
-You can also see that there are links for the site favicon and some other meta tags in this section of the templates.
+You can also see that there are links for the site favicon and some other meta tags in this section of the template.
 You can elect to add those if you desire.

 Finally, delete all of the markup in the `beforeMain` and `afterMain` sections. into the `beforeMain` block render the navigation - `{% render navigation.navigationArea() %}`.
 In the `afterMain` block render the footer fragment = `{% render footer.footerArea() %}`.
 The final modification we can make to the template is to add the semantic `<main></main>` tags.
 Looking at the original template pages, we can see that the main section has a class of `mb-4`.
 This markup can be added around the `{% block main %}{% endblock %}` tags.